Day 1: Arrival

-We meet in Assisi for a mid afternoon orientation and bike fitting.
+We meet in Assisi.
 Join us for a Welcome dinner.
 Airlines from a variety of European cities fly into Perugia and the airport is close to Assisi.
 Trains from Rome, Florence and Milan service Assisi.
 Overnight in Assisi.

 Overnight in Assisi.